-Damien: Omen II, is a 1978 American horror film directed by Don Taylor from a screenplay by Stanley Mann, Mike Hodges (Black Rainbow) and producer Harvey Bernhard.
-It stars William Holden, Lee Grant, and Jonathan Scott-Taylor.
+Damien: Omen II, is a 1978 American horror film directed by Don Taylor and [uncredited] Mike Hodges from a screenplay by Stanley Mann, Mike Hodges (Black Rainbow) and producer Harvey Bernhard.

-The film was the second installment in The Omen series, set seven years after the first film, and was followed by a third installment, Omen III: The Final Conflict, in 1981.
+The film was the second instalment in The Omen series, set seven years after the first film, and was followed by a third instalment, Omen III: The Final Conflict, in 1981.

 A week after the burial of Robert and Katherine Thorn, archaeologist Carl Bugenhagen (Leo McKern) asks his friend Michael Morgan (Ian Hendry) to deliver a box to the guardian of Thorn’s young son, Damien.
 He reveals that Damien is the Antichrist and that the box contains a warning and the means to kill Damien.

 As Morgan is unconvinced, Bugenhagen takes him to the ruin of Yigael’s wall, showing him an ancient depiction of the Antichrist with Damien’s face.
 Morgan is now convinced, but the two are buried alive as a tunnel collapses.

 Seven years later, twelve-year-old Damien (Jonathan Scott-Taylor) is living with his uncle, industrialist Richard Thorn (William Holden) and his wife, Ann (Lee Grant).
 He gets along well with his cousin Mark (Lucas Donat), Richard’s son, with whom he is enrolled in a military academy.

 However, he is despised by Aunt Marion (Sylvia Sidney), who favours Mark and thinks Damien a bad influence, even threatening to cut Richard out of her will if he does not separate the two boys.
 The same night, the appearance of a raven wakes her and causes a fatal heart attack…